2024

 Johnson, G M, Zaparyniuk, N, Code, J

-Internet use and cognitive skills: Planning, attention, simultaneous and successive processing Proceeding
+Internet use and cognitive skills: Planning, attention, simultaneous and successive processing Proceedings

 World Conference on Educational Media and Technology, 2007.